viveksharma2175/cfn-simple-sintara-app/README.md

 # Sinatra Application Deployment to AWS ECS

 This project deploys a simple sinatra application to AWS ECS.
-The application listens on port 80 and returns "Hello World".
+The application runs on port 80 and returns "Hello World".

 ## Background

 The project creates an Ubuntu docker container with all the necessary packages like git, aws cli, docker, python and jq.
 This container is then used to create the necessary ECS infrastructure on AWS, clone the sinatra app from git repository and deploy to AWS ECS cluster.

+## Architecture
 ![alt text](https://raw.githubusercontent.com/viveksharma2175/cfn-simple-sintara-app/master/gitimages/REA.png)

 ## Design